-In Year 7, students learn and practice food hygiene and food safety so that they can work safely in the kitchen.
-They also learn the basics of good nutrition so that they can make positive decision to inform their health and begin to develop a repertoire of practical skills through the use of techniques in preparation and cookery of commodities.
-Students also begin their Design Technology journey by developing the graphic communication skills needed to communicate their ideas, and learning about health and safety in technology so that they can work safely in the workshop Students will develop Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) skills, alongside practical woodwork skills as they explore timbers and practice joining methods.
+In Year 7, students begin their Design Technology journey by learning about the iterative design process and the fundamental principles of design, make, evaluate that will support them in a range of creative activities and independent projects throughout KS3 and into KS4.
+Students begin year 7 by developing the graphic communication skills needed to communicate their ideas, and learning about health and safety in technology so that they can work safely in the workshop.
+Students have the opportunity to develop Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) skills, alongside practical woodwork skills as they explore timbers and practice joining methods.
+Students work with papers and boards to better understand their properties and develop their modelling and designing skills.